hapax/hapax.github.io/assets/chance.md

 Note that this evolution may not be deterministic in reverse, i.e. $x(t')$ may not be determined by $x(t)$ for any $t' < t$.
-This asymmetry is intentional, since our main examples will throw away information in an irreversible fashion.
+This asymmetry is intentional, since our main examples will throw away information in a deterministic but irreversible fashion.
 </p></div>

 <div class="footdef"><sup><a id="fn.4" name="fn.4" class="footnum"